Skip to main content

 Managing a bi-weekly payroll system is not without its challenges.
 These include:

-• Complexity for Different Employee Types: Varying needs of full-time, part-time, and freelance staff.
+• Complexity for Different Employee Types: Varying needs of full-time, part-time, and freelance staff as well hourly and salaried employees.

-• Regulatory Adherence: Compliance with state and federal payroll laws.
+• Regulatory Adherence: Compliance with state and federal payroll laws and rules about overtime pay.

 • Risk of Payroll Errors: Requires accurate record-keeping to prevent mistakes.